sq2ips/m20-custom-firmware/README.md

 ```bash
 docker run --rm -v .:/opt/m20 m20:latest
 ```
-It will build the code and after finishing you should see a memory usage table just like in the previous method.
+It will build the code and after finishing you should see a memory usage table, the compiled binaries should be in the `build/` directory.
 ## Building with MinGW on Windows
 First [download MSYS2](https://www.msys2.org/), then install it, after finishing the setup you should now see a terminal.
 Now install `make`: